Sierra Blanca

 Thomas Freeman was born in Alamogordo, New Mexico in 1966, only 70 miles south of the Trinity Site.
 He was the first of two sons born to Kathy Holman and Thomas Freeman.
 His parents separated early, and his mother raised the family in southeastern New Mexico and west Texas.

-Thomas completed elementary school at Ruidoso, New Mexico and most of middle school in Texas.
+Thomas completed elementary school at Ruidoso, New Mexico and most of high school in Texas.
 In 1984, he receive a high school diploma from Robert E. Lee High School in Midland, Texas.
 College education consisted of a couple of semesters at Midland Community College and a bachelors degree in Wildlife Management from Texas Tech University in Lubbock, Texas.
 Graduate education consist of a masters degree in Microbiology and a doctorate in Biology, both from Texas Tech University.
 Post-graduate training was obtained from Texas Tech University Health Sciences Center, the University of Cincinnatti College of Medicine, and the University of Nebraska Medical Center.

-Thomas met Caroline Sheffield in college, and they married in August of 1993.
+Thomas met Caroline Sheffield in college, and they married in 1993.
 They have two sons, Ben and John, that were born during the early 2000's in Omaha, Nebraska.
 Both sons attended the online University of Nebraska High School, earned black belts in martial arts, and have developed into high quality, admirable adults.
 Thomas an Caroline currently live in Kearney, Nebraska.

-Working began early for Thomas as a landscaper's helper in Ruidoso and Ruidoso Downs, New Mexico and as a lifeguard for the YMCA in Midland, Texas.
+Work began early for Thomas as a landscaper's helper in Ruidoso and Ruidoso Downs, New Mexico and as a lifeguard for the YMCA in Midland, Texas.
 After high school he worked as a hotel clerk, airport parking attendant, and an equipment mechanic.
 College was supported by part time employment as front desk personel, building maintenence worker, and collecting vegetaion data for the Army Corps of engineers at Ft.
 Hood during the summer breaks.
 After graduate school, he did post-doctoral work in Texas, Ohio, and Nebraska.
 His first faculty appointment was at the University of Nebraska Medical Center in 1999.
 After a short stint as teaching faculty for the College of St. Mary in Omaha and for Iowa Western Community College in Council Bluffs, Iowa, he began teaching for the University of Nebraska at Kearney in 2010.
 He earned tenure from the University of Nebraska System in 2015.
 Dr. Freeman started his post-academic career in 2023 after serving as Professor and Chair of Mathematics and Sciences at Eastern New Mexico University.

 Dr. Freeman has published 25 peer-reviewd articles in diverse journals which include the Journal of Biological Chemistry, Chemical Research in Toxicology, and the Wilson Journal of Ornithology.
 In addition, he has presented approximately 34 abstracts and talks at regional, national and international meetings.